 Strong Quality Thread

-Always sew a toy with strong quality thread.
-Not only will the toy possibly last for generations, the risk of stuffing and small parts becoming loose is mitigated.
+Always sew a toy with a strong quality thread.
+Not only will the toy possibly last for generations, but the risk of stuffing and small parts becoming loose is also mitigated.

 02 of 09